poptart-cat-030/bcit-test2/README.md

 ![[arch-linux-download-package-registry.png]]
 3. Scroll down to the Assets section
 ![[arch-linux-download-assets.png]]
-4. Find an Arch Linux image for which the filename includes "cloudimg" and the extension name is .qcow2
+4. Locate and click an Arch Linux image for which the filename includes "cloudimg" and the extension name is .qcow2
 ![[arch-linux-download-image-files.png]]
-5. Click the Arch Linux image you located

 You will be prompted to download the Arch Linux image